joepusateri/snowlink/README.md

 * ServiceNow instance (e.g. dev12345)
 * ServiceNow REST API User id
 * ServiceNow REST API Password
-* ServiceNow Admin User id (i.e. it must have update privileges on the sys_user_group table)
+* ServiceNow Admin User id - it must have update privileges on the sys_user_group table
 * ServiceNow Admin Password
-* PagerDuty Service Name
+* PagerDuty Service Name - the Service Name in PagerDuty that should have the extension
-* ServiceNow Assignment Group Name
+* ServiceNow Assignment Group Name - The Assignment Group to map to the PagerDuty  Escalation Policy
 * Sync Option (either "auto" or "manual")
 * ServiceNow Integration (either "v4" or "v5")

+The REST API User and Password are for the Extension to be created in PagerDuty.
+The Admin User and Password are used to update the Assignment Group in ServiceNow.

 ## Running